qingzma/DBEstClient/README.md

 Learned Approximate Query Processing: Make it Light, Accurate and Fast.
 The Conference on Innovative Data Systems Research (CIDR) .
 2021.

+# Note
+1. the file path of the csv file could not contain CAPITAL LETTERS.
+2. check `tests/integration/dbestclient/executor/test_executor.py` for more examples.
 ## How to install
 DBEst is developed on Linux OS, and is tested on Mac OS as well.
 Please use Anaconda to manage the DBEst Python environment.